ProdigyErrorCodes/ProdigyErrorCodes/! LIST.md

 - Happens when you use `Win Battle` in the Arena and open a chest.

 ## Error code 36
-- Caused by bad internet connection
+- Caused by bad internet connection (can be reproduced without hacks)

 ###### _Last Updated January 20, 2021 by [donaldli2020](https://github.com/donaldli2020)_